Nolan Gorman Player Props: Cardinals vs. Royals

 Royals Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in MLB.
+- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Royals' 5.19 team ERA ranks 29th across all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.10).

 - The Royals rank 19th in baseball in home runs given up (64 total, 1.2 per game).